The Truth Has a Ring to It: Plot

-The LAPD holds a press conference regarding the deaths of Loach and Ronny, deeming them the result of Ronny's relationship with Loach's ex-wife.
-At Loach's base of operations, his ex-partner Mae Dunn (Sarah Burns) consoles Loach's widow.
-After they leave, Barry (Bill Hader) is revealed to have hidden in the store to recover any incriminating evidence against him.
+The LAPD holds a press conference declaring that Ronny's relationship with Loach's ex-wife led to the fatal fight.
+At Loach's base of operations, his ex-partner Mae Dunn (Sarah Burns) consoles his ex-wife.
+After they leave, Barry (Bill Hader) escapes with Loach's incriminating evidence against him to destroy.

-After getting rid of the evidence, Barry tells Fuches (Stephen Root) that he is cutting ties with him, citing his collaboration with Loach.
+Barry tells Fuches (Stephen Root) that he is cutting ties with him, citing his collaboration with Loach.
 When Barry mentions that Gene (Henry Winkler) knows him better, Fuches calls him out for not telling him about killing Moss.
 Fuches then states his intentions to collaborate with Hank (Anthony Carrigan), but Barry mocks him, telling him he is nothing without him.
 Barry goes with Hank to check on his henchmen's training, which has improved drastically.
 After their training is over, Hank tells Barry that their debt has been settled, handing him a pin as a gift.
-One of his men, Mayrbeck (Nikita Bogolyubov), thanks Barry for giving him purpose and showing him how to be useful as a soldier.
+The most talented of the students, Mayrbeck (Nikita Bogolyubov), thanks Barry for giving him purpose.

 At the acting class, Barry is told by Sally (Sarah Goldberg) that after her visit to Sam's hotel room, she rewrote her scene to tell a more truthful version of what happened.
 When they rehearse it in class, Sally struggles when performing it and leaves ashamed.
 Barry then asks Gene to help him perform the role of Sam in Sally's scene instead of performing his war scene.
 Gene instructs him to think of the worst thing he ever did, telling him to use his own story to find the emotion in Sally's scene.
-Meanwhile, Fuches has gone to Gene's lake house, intending to find any incriminating evidence of Moss' murder, staying in the woods through the night.
+Meanwhile, Fuches has gone to Gene's lake house, intending to find any incriminating evidence of Moss' murder, even staying in the woods overnight.

 Sally puts even more pressure on her performance after she misses an appointment with her agent, Lindsay (Jessy Hodges).
-As they perform the scene, Barry uses his trauma over Moss' murder for inspiration, managing to deliver a terrifying and frightening performance, which is met with applause.
+As they perform the scene, Barry uses his trauma over Moss's murder for inspiration, managing to deliver a terrifying performance, which is met with applause.
 Lindsay is revealed to have witnessed the performance and offers Sally a chance to use this for their own benefit in a performance for multiple industry personnel.

-Meanwhile, after struggling to find a lead, Fuches finally finds something crucial: Moss' car.
-Hank prepares to make his next move, when he finds that Esther (Patricia Fa'asua) and Cristobal (Michael Irby) have already discovered their plot, as one of Hank's men snitched on them after Hank insulted him.
-In the final scene, Gene dines at a restaurant.
-Unbeknownst to him, he is being watched by Fuches, who is seated across the room.
+An exhausted Fuches stumbles upon Moss's car.
+Hank and his men are detained by Esther (Patricia Fa'asua) and Cristobal (Michael Irby) after one of Hank's men snitched on them because Hank had insulted him earlier.
+Gene dines at a restaurant while Fuches is seated across the room watching him.